-4. Regulatory Judgements15
+4. Regulatory judgements and notices

-- 4.1 For all providers which own 1,000 social housing units or more, we publish regulatory judgements of their compliance with the governance and the viability requirements in the Governance and Financial Viability Standard. - 4.2 There are four governance grades:
+4.1 For all providers which own 1,000 social housing units or more, we publish regulatory judgements of their compliance with the governance and the viability requirements in the Governance and Financial Viability Standard.

+4.2 There are four governance grades: